py-pdf/fpdf2/docs/Development.md

 ## Testing ##

-To run tests, `cd` into the repository and run `python setup.py test`.
+To run tests, `cd` into the repository and run `python setup.py test` or `pytest`.

+Alternatively, you can use [Tox](https://tox.readthedocs.io/en/latest/).
+It is self-documented in the `tox.ini` file in the repository.
-To only run tests for your version of Python, run `python setup.py test`.
+To run tests for all versions of Python, simply run `tox`.
+If you do not want to run tests for all versions of python, run `tox -e py39` (or your version of Python).

 When a unit test generates a PDF, it is recommended to use the `assert_pdf_equal` utility function in order to validate the output.